ilia-os/CV/README.md

 * [venice.caravane.earth](https://venice.caravane.earth) - mostly devops things & rails configuration for frontend developer
 * [heenatsalma.earth](https://heenatsalma.earth) - devops things, rails backend development (mostly working on booking engine)
 * foodMP - b2b marketplace for bulk selling edible products.
 Mostly did next.js frontend, also helped with express.js services with custom frameworks (not sane).
 It had a major refactoring & redesign after MVP was achieved, with the new team.
 The moment I fell in love with TS, docker and monorepos.
 We also introduced new backend service written with nest.js to get rid of unstable main legacy service
-* furnitureMP - fork of the yello project for another customer. b2b marketplace for selling furniture.
+* furnitureMP - fork of the foodMP project for another customer. b2b marketplace for selling furniture.
 I'd like to note RocketChat integration through websocket interface implemented by me
 * godot game (parking escape clone)
 * visual novel for mobile devices made with react.
 Featured a next.js-based interface for screenwriter with fully-interactive preview.
 This system then could bundle the code into cordova app and generate installable artifact (apk).
 This way we shared the in-game code with the editor
 * bunch of corporate websites (for example, [inpositiv](https://inpositiv.com)).
 Commonly next.js + strapi.
 Featuring blog, careers and small slack integration
 * [theissueof](https://staging.theissueof.com) - clothes store.
-Made on top of shopify using buy-sdk and custom convenient TS abstraction over it
+Made with next.js on top of shopify using buy-sdk and custom convenient TS abstraction over it
 * internal time tracking software - based on kimai2, heavily modified application with separate frontend written with next.js